-Motorcycle accidents stand out among personal injury claims, as they almost all involve severe injuries.
+Motorcycle accidents stand out among personal injury claims, as they almost always involve severe injuries.
 In contrast to those who are injured in cars, for example, there is no protection for a motorcyclist beyond their own protective equipment.
-Moreover, many motorcyclists endure at least 2 impacts, the initial collision with the defendant and a second impact when they hit the asphalt.
+Moreover, many motorcyclists endure at least two impacts, the initial collision with the defendant and a second impact when they hit the asphalt.

-Because the injuries involved with motorcycle accidents are often severe, they tend to have higher potential value than other personal injury claims.
-Therefore, it is paramount that a motorcycle rider retain the right motorcycle accident attorney to advocate on their behalf.
+Because the injuries involved in motorcycle accidents are often severe, they tend to have higher potential value than other personal injury claims.
+Therefore, it is paramount that motorcycle rider retains the right Newport Beach motorcycle accident attorney to advocate on their behalf.

 As a personal injury attorney in Newport Beach, CA, Phil Younglove possesses unique insight into the needs of injured motorcyclists, thanks to his extensive experience riding motorcycles.
 His experience on his bike helps him to more effectively advocate for his motorcyclist clients.
 Ask him about his experience representing himself for his own motorcycle accident!